Savage Rifts New D-Bees

 - Beings of Magic: Faerie Folk start with the Edges Arcane Background (Magic) and Power Points, 15 PPE total, and five powers chosen from the list on A&M, p.
 178. [+6] (Note that their version of puppet has the Aspect limitation due to its narrow scope.)
 However, with the exception of spells cast on themselves, they cannot cast the same spell on the same target within 24 hours!
 This applies to any power they use, even from TW devices. [-1]

-- Spiritual Complications: Faerie Folk take +4 damage from any attack involving salt; even having salt thrown on them does 1d4+4 damage. [-1] As well, they are so magically empowered, they can never learn psionics. [-1]
+- Spiritual Complications: Faerie Folk take +4 damage from any attack involving salt; even having salt thrown on them does 1d4+4 damage. [-1] As well, they are tied too closely to magic to ever learn psionics. [-1]

 Frost Pixies: These blue-skinned fae start with just four racial powers, one of which must be bolt.
 However, they have +4 to resist cold in any form, and cold-based attacks do -4 damage to them.